 You must discuss any reporting delays with us as soon as you become aware of them.

-During the period of your grant agreement you will be required to acquit all funds and deliver all reporting required under the grant agreement.
+You will be required to acquit all funds and deliver all reporting required under the grant agreement during the period of your grant agreement.

 Progress reports